NetApp/harvest/docs/ontap-metrics.md

 ### namespace_block_size

-The size of blocks in the namespace in bytes.<br/>Valid in POST when creating an NVMe namespace that is not a clone of another.
+The size of blocks in the namespace in bytes.
+The default for namespaces with an `os_type` of _vmware_ is _512_.
+All other namespaces default to _4096_.<br/>Valid in POST when creating an NVMe namespace that is not a clone of another.
 Disallowed in POST when creating a namespace clone.
 Valid in POST.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|